hyperledger/indy-hipe/text/rel-mgmt-protocol/README.md

       or more signatures over `result_hash` that shows that the change is properly authorized.
 In this example, the key referenced by `#4` is apparently authorized to add and remove keys, so key 4 signs the result hash.
-* `current_hash`: A hash of the state that is known to the sender, having applied all the deltas.

 When this message is received, the following processing happens: